Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Be decisive.
 Right or Wrong, make a decision.
 The road of life is paved with flat squirrels that couldn't make a decision.
 - There's no benefit to being right if you can't make people listen to the answer.
 - You can learn a lot from your mistakes when you aren't busy denying them.
+- Pretending that the fake is real only makes the real seem fake.
+- Insanity is doing the same thing, over and over again, but expecting different results.
+- It is the obvious which is so difficult to see most of the time.
+People say 'It's as plain as the nose on your face.'
+But how much of the nose on your face can you see, unless someone holds a mirror up to you?

 ## Funny